justmars/lawdata/docs/use/production.md

 --> You can detach the terminal anytime without stopping the deployment
 ```

-## add certificate to production url
+## Add certificate to production url

 When the app is first created, the following URL will be usable: `lawdata.fly.dev`